Cuba Pixabay

 Students will not be permitted to participate in the program without valid U.S. health insurance.
 Students will either need to demonstrate that they have health insurance independently or purchase continuing coverage through Dartmouth.

-Dartmouth students pay tuition and service fees to Dartmouth; room and board fees as well as transportation to and from the program site are the responsibility of the student.
+Dartmouth students pay tuition and service fees to Dartmouth; as well as a "living expenses" fee that covers their lodging and meals with their homestay family.
+Transportation to and from the program site are the responsibility of the student.
 Because the exchange is an official program sponsored by the College, Dartmouth students do not need to pay the transfer term fee that the College charges to students who study on outside programs during leave terms.

 Financial Aid